Patrick Moore: Career in astronomy

 His first television appearance was in a debate about the existence of flying saucers following a spate of reported sightings in the 1950s; Moore argued against Lord Dowding and other UFO proponents.
 He was invited to present a live astronomy programme and said the greatest difficulty was finding an appropriate theme tune; the opening of Jean Sibelius's Pelléas et Mélisande was chosen and used throughout the programme's existence.
 The programme was originally named Star Map before The Sky at Night was chosen in the Radio Times.
 On 24 April 1957, at 10:30 pm, Moore presented the first episode about the Comet Arend–Roland.
 The programme was pitched to casual viewers up to professional astronomers, in a format which remained consistent from its inception.
-Moore presented every monthly episode except for one in July 2004 when he suffered a near-fatal bout of food poisoning caused by eating a contaminated goose egg and was replaced for that episode by Chris Lintott.
+Moore presented every monthly episode except one in July 2004, when he suffered a near-fatal bout of food poisoning caused by eating a contaminated goose egg.
+For that episode, he was replaced by Chris Lintott.
 Moore appears in the Guinness World Records book as the world's longest-serving TV presenter having presented the programme since 1957.
 From 2004 to 2012, the programme was broadcast from Moore's home when arthritis prevented him from travelling to the studios.
 Over the years, he received many lucrative offers to take his programme onto other networks but rejected them because he held a 'gentlemen's agreement' with the BBC.

 In 1959, the Russians allowed Moore to be the first Westerner to see the photographic results of the Luna 3 probe and to show them live on air.
 Less successful was the transmission of the Luna 4 probe, which ran into technical difficulties and around this time, Moore famously swallowed a large fly; both episodes were live, and Moore had to continue regardless.
-He was invited to visit the Soviet Union, where he met Yuri Gagarin, the first man to journey into outer space.
+Moore wrote that he visited the Soviet Union, where he met Yuri Gagarin, the first man to journey into outer space.
 For the fiftieth episode of The Sky at Night, in September 1961, Moore's attempt to be the first to broadcast a live direct telescopic view of a planet resulted in another unintended 'comedy episode', as cloud obscured the sky.